Non-equilibrium dynamics of superconductivity in the Hatsugai-Kohmoto model: Loschmidt echo

 Another definition of the dynamical quantum phase transition (DQPT) involves the time dependent non-analytic feature in the Loschmidt echo \cite{Heyl_2018, yuzbashyan2021,andraschko,karrasch}.
 To this end, we study the overlap between the time-evolved and the initial state, $\mathcal{F}(t) = |\langle \Psi_0 | \Psi(t) \rangle |^2$, where the time evolution involves the grand canonical Hamiltonian from Eq. \eqref{eq:hams}.
 By using the coefficients $x_k$, $y_k$ and $z_k$ from the wavefunction, the Loschmidt echo expressed as

 which can be computed directly from the numerical solution of the differential equations in Eq. \eqref{eq:diff}.
 For a conventional BCS non-equilibrium dynamics\cite{yuzbashyan2021}, this can be expressed in terms of the pseudospin expectation values from Eq. \eqref{pseudospin}, which does not work in our case when the non-superconducting ground state realizes a non-Fermi liquid.
 In our case, the chemical potential is included in the Hamiltonian in Eq. \eqref{eq:hams} describing the dynamics of the system, and the ensuing time dependent overlap is the grand canonical Loschmidt echo\cite{yuzbashyan2021} using Eq. \eqref{chempot} as well.
-The time-dependence of the Loschmidt echo is plotted in Fig. \ref{fig:Uquench} (b).
-It exhibits non-analytical behaviour when the difference is large between the initial and final HK interaction strength.
-It is important to note that the time instants of the non-analyticity do not coincide with the critical times of the order parameter similarly to Ref. \cite{vajna2014}.
+The time-dependence of the Loschmidt echo is plotted in Fig. \ref{fig:Uquench} (b). \jav{When the difference is large between the initial and final HK interaction strength, one can observe cusps, a non-analytic feature, in the lower period of the oscillations.}

 To study the non-analyticities systematically, we define from the numerical values $f_i = \ln\left(\mathcal{F}(t_i)\right)/N$ the discrete second derivative